-The Stirling engine is characterized by its high efficiency compared to steam engines, quieter operation, and easier to use different heat sources.
+The Stirling engine is characterized by its high efficiency compared to steam engines, quieter operation, and easier use of different heat sources.

-This compatibility with alternative and renewable energy sources has been increasingly important as the cost of conventional fossil fuels went up, and social sensitivity with climate change.
-The Stirling engine is currently of interest as the core of the micro-combustion units of heat and energy, that is to say of cogeneration, in which it is safer and more efficient than a steam energy.
+This compatibility with alternative and renewable energy sources has become increasingly important as the cost of conventional fossil fuels and social sensitivity to climate change have risen.
+The Stirling engine is currently of interest as the core of micro-combined heat and power units, ie cogeneration, where it is safer and more efficient than steam power.

-This technology is considered to be of great application for regions where there are large numbers of dispersed settlers, which would be very expensive to reach with an electric network.
+This technology is considered to be of great application for regions where there are a large number of dispersed inhabitants, which would be very expensive to reach with an electrical network.

-It is to be expected that the Stirling engine manufacturers will build small units of the same type on a large scale, (with solar disk) as for example with capacity to produce about 200 to 400 kWh per month (equipment of 1 to 2 kW of power approximately ); especially for countries located between the tropics, because in these areas the amount of solar radiation is great throughout the year and in turn is the region where there is more dispersed population.
+It is to be expected that the manufacturers of Stirling engines will build small units of the same type on a large scale, (with a solar disk) such as, for example, with the capacity to produce about 200 to 400 kWh per month (equipment of approximately 1 to 2 kW of power). ; especially for countries located between the tropics, because in these areas the amount of solar radiation is great throughout the year and in turn is the region where there is more dispersed population.